VOLTTRON/volttron/docs/source/core_services/historians/Forward-Historian.rst

 Adding the configuration option below will limit the backup cache to *n* gigabytes.
-This will keep your hard drive from filling up if the agent can't is disconnected from its target for a long time.
+This will keep your hard drive from filling up if the agent is disconnected from its target for a long time.

 ::